 In similar vein are some of the works of Alfred Wallace.
 Later in life he became a spiritualist of some sort and had some strange ideas, but the observations in his earlier books are great and of course written in fine Victorian prose.
 He observes both nature and people very closely and tells a fine tale.
 I have read The Malay Archipelago and intend to read his book on the Amazon.

 Another great work is by Thomas Belt The Naturalist in Nicaragua.
-These men were such wonderful observers and investigators as well as reporters.
+These men were such wonderful observers and investigators as well as reporters of what they saw.

 More recent writings include the lovely books by Gerald Durell, who is probably well-known to English readers.
 He owned a zoo where he cared for exotic and endangered creatures; his numerous books describe his adventures all over the place collecting animals and he is often very, very funny.